SimenHolmestad/CameraHub/readme.md

 - `dslr_raw`
 - `dslr_raw_transfer`

-It is possible to test a camera module without running the app by doing:
+It is possible to try out a camera module without running the app by doing:
 ```
-python3 try_camera_module.py <name_of_module>
+python3 run.py try_camera_module -c <name_of_module>
 ```
-Doing this will create a folder named `test_albums` which will contain the image files created.
+Doing this will create a folder named `test_albums` (in the root of the project) which will contain the image files created.

 The current camera modules are:
 ## The dummy camera module